pratyusha-dutta-pip/pep8-paladin/README.md

 # pep8-paladin
-I’m a novice explorer here, armed with nothing but curiosity.
+I’m a novice explorer here, armed with nothing but curiosity...